-N=-1, Principle QM number Also $a{-2} = 0$
+N=-1, Principle QM number Also a-2 =0

-- 1) J=0, in equation 9.14 gives mass eigenvalue for K - gives deuteron mass eigenvalue (bonding) given N=0,J=0 fills first (i.e., pion).
-Thereafter use nuclear shell model-Schrodinger equation many body techniques with these nonrelativistic lobes with this (bound state) force acting like a outer layer surface tension, finite height square well potential .
+- 1) J=0, in equation 9.14 gives mass eigenvalue for K - 2) J=1, gives deuteron mass eigenvalue (bonding) given N=0,J=0 fills first (i.e., pion).
+Thereafter use nuclear shell model-Schrodinger equation many body techniques with these nonrelativistic lobes with this (bound state) force acting like a outer layer surface tension, finite height square well potential.
 Get a aufbau principle that then gives the D,F,G,..nuclear shell model states.
-Alternatively can fill that first S state in with free $1S{\frac{1}{2}}$ (next state to filled state) and we have j=3/2 $\Omega^-$ filling in some (i.e., uds) of the $2P{\frac{3}{2}}$ states (see Ch.9) and thereby also deriving from first principles Gell Man's 1963 eight fold way for hyperon eigenvalue classification (to finish that effort need case II zero charge and case III $\Lambda_0$ as well). $M_p$ is replaced by 2 in c hyperons, by 4 for b hyperons as indicated in fig. 16-1 for how to fill in the cbt 2P harmonic states given the requirement to use $r^2$ then.
+Alternatively can fill that first S state in with free 1S1⁄2 (next state to filled state) and we have j= 3/2 Ω- filling in some (i.e., uds) of the 2P3/2 states (see Ch.9) and thereby also deriving from first principles Gell Man's 1963 eight fold way for hyperon eigenvalue classification (to finish that effort need case II zero charge and case III Λ0 as well).
+Mp is replaced by 2 in c hyperons, by 4 for b hyperons as indicated in f fig. 16-1 for how to fill in the cbt 2P harmonic states given the requirement to use r then.